Employee Handbook Appendix

-When those covered by this policy are in a conflict of interest situation with respect to any matter before the board, an applicable committee or the administration, that individual shall refrain from voting on any proposed transaction which may be impaired by the conflict.
-Any such transaction shall require the approval by vote of a disinterested majority of the board or of the particular committee or where applicable, the President, as the case may be.
+When those covered by this policy are in a conflict of interest situation with respect to any matter before the board, an applicable committee or the administration, that individual shall refrain from voting on any proposed transaction that may be impaired by the conflict.
+Any such transaction shall require the approval by vote of a disinterested majority of the board or of the particular committee or where applicable, the president, as the case may be.
 When deemed appropriate, a notification shall be made in the minutes of the meeting that the person involved did not vote on the matter.

 Alcohol & Illegal Drug Abuse

 The following policy was adopted in conformance with the requirements of the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989.
 The object of the policy is to provide a drug-free workplace and campus and to assist employees and students with problems related to alcohol and illegal drug abuse.

 It is the policy of Augustana College that the unlawful manufacture, distribution, dispensing, possession or use of controlled substances is prohibited anywhere on its premises or property or as a part of any college-related activity.
 Any employee or student of the college found to have violated the rule shall be subject to disciplinary action in accordance with published procedures up to and including dismissal.
 Where appropriate, the college reserves the right to refer individuals for treatment in lieu of disciplinary action.

 Members of the college community are reminded that illegal manufacture, distribution, dispensing, possession or use of controlled substances also may subject individuals to criminal prosecution and penalties that may include fines and/or incarceration.
 If the situation merits, the college will refer individual cases for appropriate legal action.